mplewis/yavin/README.md

 yarn start:watch
 ```

 Now you'll have a frontend and backend server running.
-View the frontend server at [localhost:8080](http://localhost:8080).
-The backend server runs at [localhost:9999](http://localhost:9999).
+Go to [localhost:9999](http://localhost:9999) to authorize the app with Google and your Gmail account.

-_TODO: How do you sign into the Gmail account?
-This feature doesn't exist yet..._
+Once the app has the credentials it needs, it will start fetching your messages and send you to your inbox.

 # Development